rugk/how-did-i-get-here/CONTRIBUTING.md

 HTML files are easy to internationalize.
 You just have to add the custom `data-i18n` and add the [`__MSG_translationName__`](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/Internationalization#Predefined_messages) syntax for selecting the value.
 If the value is empty, the content of the tag will not be translated.

-If the `data-i18n` value is present, it will additionally try to translate the hardcoded attributes in `localizedAttributes`, and check whether `data-i18n-attribut` (where `attribut` is an attribut like `alt`) exists and if so, replace the original attribut in the same way.
+If the `data-i18n` value is present, it will additionally try to translate the hardcoded attributes in `localizedAttributes`, and check whether `data-i18n-attribute` (where `attribute` is an attribute like `alt`) exists and if so, replace the original attribute in the same way.
 Basically, just have a look at how it is done in the existing parts.

 You should always hardcode an English fallback string in the HTML file, so it can use this, if all JS localization fails.